cedar-policy/rfcs/text/0076-entity-slice-validation.md

 ### Soundness

 Leveled types permit us to generalize the soundness statement we use today.
 Currently, soundness assumes that expressions like `principal.manager` will never error, i.e., that the proper entity information is available.
 Now we assume dereferences are only available up to a certain level.
-In particular, we define a well-formedness judgment μ⊢v:τwhere μ is an entity store, v is a value, and τ is a possibly leveled type.
+In particular, we define a well-formedness judgment μ ⊢ v : τ where μ is an entity store, v is a value, and τ is a possibly leveled type.
 This judgment is standard for values having non-entity type, e.g.,

 ```
 mu |- i : Long